nsaylan/Cohort-19/devops/hands-on/Terraform/S4_terraform-04_Modules_Import/README.md

-# Hands-on Terraform-04 : Terraform Modules and import.
+# Hands-on Terraform-04: Terraform Modules and import.

-Purpose of the this hands-on training is to give students the knowledge of terraform modules and import in Terraform.
+The purpose of this hands-on training is to give students the knowledge of terraform modules and import in Terraform.

 ## Learning Outcomes

-At the end of the this hands-on training, students will be able to;
+At the end of this hands-on training, students will be able to;

 - Use Terraform modules.